Pumatics/pumatics.github.io/about.md

 ## Our Story

 Pumatics was founded with a simple mission: to help students unlock their full academic potential through personalized, expert tutoring.
-What began as a small tutoring service in San Jose, California has grown into a nationwide network of dedicated educators passionate about student success.
+What began as a small tutoring service has grown into a nationwide network of dedicated educators passionate about student success.

 Our journey started when our founder recognized a critical gap in educational support for students tackling challenging advanced courses.
 Too many bright students were struggling with difficult AP and honors courses, not because they lacked ability, but because they needed personalized guidance that traditional classroom settings couldn't provide.

-Today, Pumatics serves students across the country, maintaining our commitment to personalized education while expanding our reach through both in-person and online tutoring options.
+Today, Pumatics serves students across the country through our interactive online tutoring platform, maintaining our commitment to personalized education while making expert tutoring accessible to students everywhere.

 ## Our Philosophy